 While there are several teacher education institutions in the country, there are few that provide a view into the full spectrum of the work involved in educational practice, apart from teaching.
 Our programme is one such.

-We believe that there is a need for professionals who can take on a variety of responsibilities, ranging from classroom teaching to policy formulation, to theoretical or conceptual analysis in education.
+We believe that there is a need for professionals who can take on a variety of responsibilities, ranging from classroom teaching to policy formulation and implementation, to theoretical or conceptual analysis in education.
 Our programme of study includes theory, research, practice, research, policy and planning in education.
 Our vision is to cultivate social concern and motivation that can be a basis for action.

 Our programme helps you forge connections with the larger context of education in India.
 You will be exposed to a diversity of educational practices, policies, settings and contexts in India.
 You will interact with learners, learning communities and school systems.